filipsnastins/tomodachi-testcontainers/docs/DRAFT_PATTERNS_AND_EXAMPLES.md

 - GraphQL
 - Scheduled jobs

+- [ ] Testing Repositories

 - Testcontainers Desktop - <https://testcontainers.com/guides/simple-local-development-with-testcontainers-desktop/>

 ## Use cases

 - [ ] PlantUML-C4 - use icons for technologies

-- [ ] SQL databases.
+- [x] SQL databases.
 For testing SQL, we could use SQLite, but ORMs actually don't ensure that the code is portable between different database versions.
       Test the system with a real database that you're using in production.

 - Testing integration with SFTP